python-versioneer/python-versioneer/README.md

 First, decide on values for the following configuration variables:

+* `VCS`: the version control system you use.
+Currently accepts "git".

 * `versionfile_source`:

   A project-relative pathname into which the generated version strings should